-We went up high onto the melted cheese rock, bouncing from one ledge and mound to another, testing our traction on the crazy angles, and making a game of finding the next cairn…an easter egg hunt.
+We went up high onto the melted cheese rock, bouncing from one ledge and mound to another, testing our traction on the crazy angles, and making a game of finding the next cairn…an Easter egg hunt.
 It was a fantastic “trail”, full of surprises and views.
-It would not be fun in snow, ice, or rain but it was a beautiful blue sky day, perfect for adventure.
+It would not be fun in snow, ice, or rain but it was a beautiful blue bird day, perfect for adventure.
 It even started to get hot climbing around on top the exposed sandstone.
 I saw a weather forecast at the visitors center the day before calling for a week of clear skies and warming temps.
 In fact, it said highs would be in the 80s by Monday!!!
 I couldn’t even imagine.

 We dropped into Lost Canyon and started weaving up the creek bed.
 We passed many day hikers and a few backpackers.
-We stopped to talk to some when Mac caught up.
+We stopped to talk when Mac caught up.
 He’d gotten a permit for a jeep-accessible campsite all the way on the SW side of the pack, some 10 miles away.
 He needed to get a move on to make it there before dark.
 We, on the other hand, were only 1.5 miles from our site.
 We got there around 4 pm, wondering what to do with the rest of our time.
 We debated moving on to share Mac’s site but ours was so nice and peaceful.
 Plus, we’d payed a king’s ransom for it.
 Mac paid only $5 for his site, the standard NPS rate per person for a backcountry site.